p3flox/p3flox/README.md

 - 👋 Hi, I’m @p3flox
-- 👀 I’m interested in coding, listening to music, playing the guitar and gaming stuff
+- 👀 I’m interested in coding and listening to music
-- 🌱 I’m currently learning PHP, JS, CSS